Scrap Paper Notepad Holder

 thingiverse

-I use stacks of cut up scrap paper held together with a rubber band as notepads.
-This notepad holder still uses a rubber band, but it makes the notepad easier to use.
-This is sized for paper that is approximately 4.25" x 3.67".
-That's one standard sheet cut into 6 pieces.
-See the picture for an example of how to cut.
-There is a bit of extra space on the edges, so your cuts don't have to be precise.
-Stick your stack of paper under the flap and use a rubber band to secure it.
-The design allows it hold your paper firmly whether you have a full stack or just one piece of paper left.
-Print Settings Printer Brand: Wanhao Printer: Wanhao Duplicator i3 V2 Rafts: No Supports: No Resolution: .2 Notes: 1.2mm shell to make sure the hinge pin is strong Print it the way the file is oriented.
-The notepad is not symmetrical.
-If you print it on the wrong side, the hinge may be fused together in the first layer I included 3 files with different clearances for the print-in-place hinge - 0.3mm, 0.5mm, and 0.7mm.
-0.3mm worked perfectly for me (just wiggle the hinge a bit to break it free), but use the others if you have problems.
+I use custom notepads made from stacks of cut up scrap paper held together with a rubber band.
+This notepad holder still utilizes a rubber band, making the notepad easier to use and more convenient.
+This particular design is sized for standard 4.25" x 3.67" paper sheets, which are easily cut into six pieces.
+For a visual example of how to cut, refer to the included picture.
+A bit of extra space on the edges allows for slightly imprecise cuts.
+To assemble the notepad holder, simply place your stack of paper under the flap and secure it with a rubber band.
+The design ensures that the paper remains firmly in place whether you have a full stack or just one piece left. **Print Settings** * Printer Brand: Wanhao * Printer Model: Wanhao Duplicator i3 V2 * Rafts: No * Supports: No * Resolution: 0.2 **Important Notes** 1.
+For optimal results, use a shell thickness of 1.2mm to ensure the hinge pin remains strong.
+2. Print the notepad holder as oriented in the file.
+Printing it on the wrong side may result in the hinge fusing together during the first layer.
+I included three files with different clearance settings for the print-in-place hinge: 0.3mm, 0.5mm, and 0.7mm.
+The 0.3mm setting worked perfectly for me, but you can try the others if you encounter any issues.

 Download Model from thingiverse